 Initial phone consults are always free.
-Our usual rates are set forth below.
 We do consider alternative fee arrangements in certain circumstances.

 The fee for an office or virtual consultation is a one-time event – essentially a flat fee.
 You are paying for our time and legal advice.

 Being able to accurately plan for and predict legal costs at least provides some piece of mind when facing a proposed removal, demotion, or suspension.
 Fortunately, replies to such proposed adverse actions lend themselves to fixed or flat fee arrangements.
 Simply put, to draft a written reply and present an oral reply to a proposed adverse action we charge you a flat rate for that predefined service.

 Because employment disputes that involve administrative litigation – Federal sector EEO complaints, MSPB appeals, DOHA hearings – are not finite in time or routine, we bill those types of matters on an hourly basis.
 You pay a set hourly rate for the time we spend on your matter, billed in 6-minute increments.
 For FEDS policy holders, WIFLE members, Veterans, and client referrals, we apply a 10% discount to our hourly rates.
 In order to further our noneconomic goals to protect and enforce Federal employees’ civil and Constitutional rights in the workplace, we have set our hourly rates below our prevailing market rate for the Washington, D.C. area (as reflected in the Laffey Matrix prepared by the Civil Division of the U.S. Attorney’s Office (USAO) for the District of Columbia).